A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But things got significantly better in January 2014 when all new policies had to be fully ACA-compliant.
 Maternity coverage is now included on all new major medical plans.
 Most employer-sponsored health plans already covered maternity care, under the Pregnancy Discrimination Act that had been enacted in 1978.
 But the nationwide requirement for maternity coverage on individual/family health plans was due entirely to the ACA.
 Also as a result of the ACA, premiums can no longer be based on gender.
 (Only age, geographic location, and tobacco use can be factored into premiums.)

-Pre-existing conditions are no longer used to determine premiums or eligibility for coverage, which means that pregnant women (and expectant fathers) can obtain health insurance in the individual market in every state — assuming they are applying during open enrollment or have a qualifying event that allows them to enroll.
+Pre-existing conditions are no longer used to determine premiums or eligibility for coverage, which means that pregnant women (and expectant fathers) can obtain health insurance in the individual market in every state — assuming they are applying during open enrollment or have a qualifying life event that allows them to enroll.
 (In some states, pregnancy itself is a qualifying event that triggers a special enrollment period.
 But that is not the case in most states.)

 ACA’s protections for women face legal challenges and ever-evolving regulations